-MA students are not allowed to transfer any credit from another university.
-A maximum of 15 points in graduate post-baccalaureate courses taken at Columbia as a non-matriculated student may be accepted in partial fulfillment of the requirements for the degree if the courses are applicable to the South Asia program and if the courses have not been used to satisfy any other degree requirements.
-Transfer credit must be approved by the MA Director.
-Transfer credit may also partially fulfill the Residence Unit requirement.
-Once students are enrolled, they must complete all courses for the M.A. at Columbia.
+MA students may not transfer any credit from another university.
+GSAS will transfer a maximum of 15 points in graduate post-baccalaureate courses taken at Columbia as a non-matriculated student, in partial fulfillment of the requirements for the MA, if the courses are applicable to the South Asia program and if the courses have not been used to satisfy any other degree requirements.
+The MA Director must approve all transfer credits.
+Transfer credit may partially fulfill the Residence Unit requirement.
+Once students have enrolled, they must complete all courses for the M.A. at Columbia.
 Students are encouraged to request possible transfer credit early in their studies so they may plan their program requirements and courses accordingly.